BS in Business Courses

 Prerequisites: ITM211.

-This course is intended to provide you with knowledge and understanding of basic concepts of data communication in business environments as well as of computer networks and protocols.
-The material will be presented in the context of the Internet reference model, with a particular focus on the physical, network, transport, and application layers.
+This course is intended to provide students with knowledge and understanding of basic concepts of data communication in business environments as well as of computer networks and protocols.
+The material will be presented in the context of the Internet reference model, with particular focus on the physical, network, transport, and application layers.
 Frequently used protocols are presented (Mainly TCP/IP suite), which illustrate concepts and provide insight into practical networks.

 Prerequisites: ITM211.

-ITM302 Data and Information Management[3-0,3cr.]
+ITM302 Data and Information Management [3-0,3cr.]

 This course offers an introduction to the core concepts in data and information management.
 It is focused around the core skills of recognizing organizational information requirements, modeling them using conceptual data modeling techniques, translating the conceptual data models into relational data models and validating the structural characteristics with normalization techniques, and implementing and utilizing a relational database.